yackywoo/uniqlo_scrape/README.md

 # Uniqlo Scraper
-Scrapes UNIQLO for price &amp; stock status for a given Product ID
+ * Scrapes UNIQLO API for price &amp; stock status for a given Product ID

-# How To
+# How-To
  0. `pip install -r "requirements.txt"` to install all dependencies.
  1. Configure 'sender_email_creds.py'.
 YouTube link inside, this will be the email address that SENDS notifications.
  2. Add a receiver email* by running `python3 app.py`, you will be prompted to enter an email address.